kraj/meta-musl/README.md

 # Limitations

-Currently core-image-minimal is buildable/bootable for MIPS, ARM, PPC, x86, x86_64 based qemu machines
+Only works with OE-Core >= 1.9

-MACHINE variable and TCLIBC variables can also be set in conf/local.conf to avoid typing it on commandline on any bitbake invocation
+Currently core-image-minimal is buildable/bootable for MIPS, ARM, PPC, x86, x86_64 based qemu machines, core-image-sato and core-image-weston boots with qemux86 MACHINE variable and TCLIBC variables can also be set in conf/local.conf to avoid typing it on commandline on any bitbake invocation

 # Dependencies